SkillsWorkflow/Documentation/SkillsWorkflow/docs/design/login.md

 - Login page should have Login and SSO login clearly separated.
 - Background image should use company branding
 - Error message should show on top of the login button
+- Icons from Fontawesome
+- Links for App Store and Google store
+- Vertical alignment for text

 <figure>